katable/menu_server/README.md

-# menu_server
+# tony_proxyserver
-this is the proxy that serves the menu component in our OpenTable clone.
+this is the proxy that serves the multiple components of our FEC project to recreate OpenTable